Lateral Lumbar Fusion

 Virtually the whole disc can then be removed and the spinal alignment can be restored using a series of distraction plugs in the disc space.
 The bones can then be fixed in position using a variety of devices – our favoured one is an interbody fusion cage, which locks the bones together and allows them to heal whilst maintaining the alignment of the spine.

-You will wake up in recovery, where you will spend a short time recovering from the anaesthetic.
+You will wake up recovery, where you will spend a short time recovering from the anesthetic and then you will be transferred back to the floor.

-On day 1 post operatively, you will be seen by the physical therapy team on the ward.
+On day 1 post operatively, you will be seen by the physical therapy team on the floor.
 They will start teaching you how to safely get out of bed, and will help you to start walking again.
-You may feel lightheaded or dizzy the first few times you get up — this is normal, and will wear off.
-The PT may also fit you with a brace to support your spine.
-You will have to wear this for 6 Weeks.
+You may feel lightheaded or dizzy the first few times you get up – this is normal, and will wear off.
+The therapist may also fit you with a brace to support your spine.
+You will have to wear this for at least 2 weeks.

 When you go home

 For the first 6-8 weeks, it is important that you take things easy.
 Do not start lifting or exercising during this period.
-You may walk about as pain allows, whilst wearing the brace, but not too vigorously.
-Several short walks, rather than one big walk.
+You may walk about as pain allows, while wearing the brace, but not too vigorously.
+Several short walks, rather than one long walk.

-You will not be permitted to drive for 6 weeks, until you feel fit to perform the emergency stop.
-You may not be insured!
-However you may be a passenger during this time, as long as you take regular rest periods to adjust your position.
+You will not be permitted to drive for 4-6 weeks.
+However you may be a passenger during this time, as long as you take regular rest periods to adjust your position and wear your brace.

-The Nursing staff on the ward will have given you some information on wound care prior to discharge.
+The nursing staff on the floor will have given you some information on wound care prior to discharge.
 If you have any concerns regarding you wound, please do not hesitate to contact us.
-The stitches are dissolvable and will not need removing.
 In general, all dressings can be changed after 72 hours, with a new dressing applied every day thereafter if the incision is draining.
 However, if no drainage is present, the dressing may be discontinued.
 Moreover, you may shower and wet the incision after 72 hours, but bathing or soaking the incision is not recommended for 2 weeks.

-From 6 weeks post op, assuming the x-ray appearances are satisfactory, you will start physiotherapy.
+From 2 weeks post op, assuming the x-ray appearances are satisfactory, you will start physical therapy.
 These exercises are very gentle initially and increase over 6 weeks, so that by 12 weeks post-op you will be in the gym, swimming or cycling regularly.

 What are the results?